 After clicking on the ‘Complete in vSphere‘ button, a vSphere client is launched and we get placed at the starting point to Enable Workload Management.
 There are 5 steps in total.
 The first step is to select a vSphere cluster since there could be multiple clusters in the same VI Workload Domain.
 In this example, there is only one, so we select that.

 After selecting a cluster, the next step is to choose a control plane size in Cluster Settings.
-In other words, what resources will be allocated to the Supervisor Kubernetes Cluster Master virtual machines when they are deployed on the Supervisor Cluster.
+In other words, what resources will be allocated to the Supervisor Kubernetes Cluster control plane virtual machines when they are deployed on the Supervisor Cluster.

 If some of this terminology such as Supervisor, Native Pods, Spherelet, etc. is new to you, you can check back on this Project Pacific post for an overview.
 Project Pacific was the original name for vSphere with Kubernetes.

-For availability purpose, 3 x Masters are provisioned, and are called Supervisor Control Plane VMs.
+For availability purpose, 3 x control plane nodes are provisioned, and are called Supervisor Control Plane VMs.
 The worker nodes, in the case of vSphere with Kubernetes, are the ESXi hosts in the cluster.

 The next step is to select storage policies for the various disks required for vSphere with Kubernetes.
 Basically what you are doing in this step is picking a storage policy for the Control Plane Node disks, Ephemeral (temporary) disks, and the Image Cache.

 When you click on the Select Storage, the list of available storage policies is displayed.
 Simply pick the one that you wish to use for the particular storage type.